DRDC Toronto: Joint Operational Human Sciences Centre (JOHSC)

-JOHSC provides integrated human science and technical solutions in support of the CF across current and future operational environments through research, development and evaluation.
+JOHSC provides integrated human science and technical solutions in support of the CAF across current and future operational environments through research, development and evaluation.
 JOHSC members are part of the co-located Canadian Forces Environmental Medicine Establishment (CFEME).

 JOHSC can provide valuable and timely advice to a range of aerospace, land and sea/undersea challenges.

-JOHSC can also utilize the unique facilities and scientific expertise of DRDC Toronto and other DRDC centres to provide S&T solutions to the CF.
+JOHSC can also utilize the unique facilities and scientific expertise of DRDC Toronto and other DRDC centres to provide S&T solutions to the CAF.